EvilStew/tauri-commands-viewer/README.md

 # Current Issue

-When running in production, the command sometimes just freeze at Loading... and nothing happens (most of the time from cmd with [] arguments).
+When running in production, the command sometimes just freeze at Loading... and command throw a timeout (most of the time from cmd, check cmd example).
 Everything works fine in dev mode.
 The problem seems to be intermittent on Windows (not tested on MacOS/Linux).

 This repo is to help reproduction of the Shell plugin Command issue.